mrmurtz/CV/README.md

 #### Curious

 We decided to build our final project in node, instead of rails.
 Node is not explicitly taught on the course, but I had learned it as a way to embrace the whole experience.
-Indeed, over my time at Maker's I made a special effort to look up and engage with programming libraries and frameworks, such as Paper JS, that were not
+Indeed, over my time at Maker's I made a special effort to look up and engage with programming libraries and frameworks, such as Paper JS, that were not required, but interest me anyway.

 ## Education